rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 And when he had said this, he breathed on them and said to them, Receive the Holy Spirit. ^2022

-If you forgive the sins of any, they are forgiven them; if you withhold forgiveness from any, it is withheld. ^2023
+If you forgive the sins of anyone, they are forgiven; if you withhold forgiveness from anyone, it is withheld. ^2023

 Now Thomas, one of the Twelve, called the Twin, was not with them when Jesus came. ^2024